Kozea/cairocffi/docs/api.rst

 Some parameters or return values in the cairo API only have a fixed, finite set of valid values.
 These are represented as *enumerated types* in C, and as strings in CFFI.
+Passing the integer value of the underlying enum also works, but return values are always strings.
 Users are encouraged to just use literal strings in their source code, but constants are provided in the :mod:`cairocffi` module for compatibility with pycairo.